Wondering what aquaponics fish to rear?

 4. Rates of growth

 If you are rearing fish for food, you will probably want to go for those that grow fast.
-Fish with higher metabolic rate also produce more wastes; hence they are suitable if you are thinking of growing plants that require higher levels of nutrients (such as tomatoes).
+Fish with higher metabolic rate also produce more wastes; hence they are suitable if you are thinking of growing crops that require higher levels of nutrients (such as tomatoes).

 Popular aquaponics fish

 Tilapia and trout are among the most popular aquaponics fish.
 Others include cod, perch, bass and even goldfish.
 Indeed, the final decision will largely be based on your personal preference.
-However, you might also want to check out the state laws to find out which types of fish are restricted in your state.
+However, you might also want to check out the state laws to find out which types of fish are restricted or prohibited in your state.

 Tilapia is a very popular aquaponics fish as it is very resilient.
 Compared to other species, they are less sensitive to fluctuations in temperature, pH, dissolved oxygen levels and build-up in waste.
 They can also grow well in crowded tanks.
 Moreover, tilapia is able to grow and reproduce very quickly.